Redless/jekyll-now/_posts/2021-1-30-legends-of-runeterra-endure-aggro-guide.md

 Stalking Shadows is the only burst speed spell in the deck, and it's also one of the only spells in the deck, period.
 As such, you should often save it to combo-enable Doombeast, which can otherwise get stranded.
 Ignore this as needed.

 If you have 4 units, you can get full value off of Blighted Caretaker by killing a minion that won't summon another (so not Cursed Keeper or Hapless Aristocrat).
 If you have 3 units you can kill a Keeper or Aristocrat instead, filling your board.
-Sometimes you should break your Keeper open even if you have 4 units, but you should be thinking ahead if you plan to play Caretaker so that you aren tput in this position if you don't want to be.
+Sometimes you should break your Keeper open even if you have 4 units, but you should be thinking ahead if you plan to play Caretaker so that you aren't put in this position if you don't want to be.

 It's right to attack with Kalista and Barkbeast last in line, since they can increase their power if things die.
 This is important for the Specter -> Barkbeast opener.